Have you ever noticed that it is when you are in the midst of your next IBS flare-up, that you take the LEAST care of yourself?

 The more anxious you get, the worse symptoms become.
 And that downward spiral can set itself off amazingly quickly.

-If you can get yourself into the habit of taking a few deep breaths at the very first signs of a flare-up, you may actually AVOID the flare-up – or at very least reduce its intensity.
+If you can get yourself into the habit of taking a few, slow deep breaths at the very first signs of a flare-up, you may actually AVOID the flare-up – or at the very least reduce its intensity.

 While this can take time to master, it can be very effective if you keep trying.